Azure/aks-engine/README.md

 ## Join the community

-Want to get involved?
+If you are committed to using AKS Engine longer term and would like to become a project maintainer, please reach out to us via the [#aks-engine-dev Slack channel](https://kubernetes.slack.com/archives/CU1CXUHN0)!
 The [community guide][community] covers everything you need to know about the AKS Engine community and how you can contribute.
 The [developer guide][developer-guide] will help you onboard as a developer.
+The AKS Engine community is committed to integrating and validating new versions of Kubernetes into AKS Engine.
+We encourage AKS Engine users to evaluate moving to CAPZ as it provides stronger support for managing the cluster lifecycle compared to AKS Engine.

 ## Support